-Photolithography - Wikipedia Photolithography (also known as optical lithography) is a process used in the manufacturing of integrated circuits It involves using light to transfer a pattern onto a photoresist layer deposited on a sample, typically a silicon wafer
+Photolithography - Wikipedia Photolithography (also known as optical lithography) is a process that involves using light to transfer a pattern onto a photoresist layer deposited on a sample, typically a silicon wafer

 What is Photolithography? - GeeksforGeeks What is Photolithography?
 Photolithography is a crucial process in the production of semiconductors that is used to create unpredictable models on silicon wafers The communication begins with the utilization of a photoresist, a photosensitive material, to the external layer of the wafer